zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-loading.md

 **NOTE**: One server-side API is ARM.

+<!-- TODO:  Determine whether LoaderSampleData.ts is still used or has been replaced.
+It is no longer in <SDK>\\Extensions\SamplesExtension\Extension.
+The closest match is  Client\V1\Data\SupplyData\Templates\SupplyDataInstructions.html -->

 When bootstrapping extensions, the portal will send a [JWT token](portalfx-extensions-glossary-data.md) to the extension.
 That same token can be included in the HTTP headers of a request to ARM, to provide end-to-end authentication.
 To make those authenticated calls, the Portal includes an API which performs Ajax requests, similar to the jQuery `$.ajax()` library named `MsPortalFx.Base.Net.ajax()`.
 If the extension uses a `DataCache` object, this class is used by default.
-However, it can also be used independently, as in the example located at
+However, it can also be used independently, as in the example located at `<dir>\Client\Data\Loader\LoaderSampleData.ts`.
-<!-- TODO:  Determine whether LoaderSampleData.ts is still used or has been replaced.
-It is no longer in <SDK>\\Extensions\SamplesExtension\Extension.
-The closest match is  Client\V1\Data\SupplyData\Templates\SupplyDataInstructions.html -->
-`\Client\Data\Loader\LoaderSampleData.ts`.

  This code is also included in the following example.